-The Permit Authority will issue permits electronically using the formats in the current Technical Specification for EToN to ensure easy automation.
+The Permit Authority will issue permits electronically using the formats in the current specification for electronic data transfer to ensure easy automation.
 If the electronic system is down or unavailable for any reason then permits can be issued by fax or post.
 Permits are given a unique reference, which must be displayed on the site information board.
 Variations to permits are denoted by the use of the same unique reference with a different suffix to denote the variation.
 The Project Reference must be used on applications to link associated works, enabling cross-reference between the permits.
-The form of the permit is given in the current Technical Specification for EToN.
+The form of the permit is given in the current specification for electronic data transfer.